kwaldenphd/apis-python/README.md

 # Making an API call in Python

-19. First we use the `requests` module to send HTTP requests (i.e. request data via the world wide web) using Python.
+First, we use the `requests` module to send HTTP requests (i.e. request data via the world wide web) using Python.
+The HTTP request returns a response object that includes whatever data is returned as part of the API call.
 - [Requests: HTTP for Humans documentation](https://requests.readthedocs.io/en/master/)
 - [Python documentation on `requests` module](https://pypi.org/project/requests/)
 - [Python Requests Module, W3 Schools](https://www.w3schools.com/python/module_requests.asp)

-20. The HTTP request returns a response object that includes whatever data is returned as part of the API call.

-21. The `requests` module includes a range of methods that let us interact with elements of the API.
+The `requests` module includes a range of methods that let us interact with elements of the API.

 Method | Description
 --- | ---